 Recommended Solutions/Strategies

-There is no “one-size-fits-all” solution to the impacts of climate change on coastal communities because of the variability of Great Lakes coastal conditions and needs from community to community and even site to site.
-However, there are a number of general guiding principles that can help coastal communities adapt to the threat of coastal hazards:
+There is no one-size-fits-all solution to the impacts of climate change on coastal communities because Great Lakes coastal conditions and needs vary from community to community and even site to site.
+A range of possible strategies to address the issues and impacts of climate change on coastal communities are given in this WICCI Coastal Resilience Issues/Impacts/Strategies Table (pdf).
+The following guiding principles can help coastal communities as they consider how to adapt to the threat of coastal hazards.

 Consider Future as Well as Current Conditions